 So what are the benefits and disadvantage

-Benefit of architectural photography
+The benefit of architectural photography

-Disadvantage of architectural photography
+The disadvantages of architectural photography

 In this day and age, there are thousands of architects, designers are developers around you and there is no good place in the middle only in the top of the list.

-Benefit of architectural rendering
+The benefit of architectural rendering

 Locally architectural renderings are not an expensive product, but it’s crucial to make sure they reflect the reality and will look similar to the future built.

-Like photography, don’t go only for one rendering per space, allow your future buyers and clients to be immersed in the experience by providing them several rendering from different angles and different time of the day.
+Don’t go only for one rendering per space, allow your future buyers and clients to be immersed in the experience by providing them several rendering from different angles and different time of the day.

-Disadvantage of architectural rendering
+The disadvantage of architectural rendering

 Using renderings can be addictive due to the perfection of the environment and design, but it can also be damaging to your business and career.